DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 <tr>
 <td><a href="techniques/T0139.001.md">T0139.001</a></td>
 <td>Discourage</td>
-<td>Inspire, animate, or exhort a target to act.
-An actor can use propaganda, disinformation, or conspiracy theories to stimulate a target to act in its interest.   </td>
+<td>To make a target disinclined or reluctant to act.
+Manipulators use disinformation to cause targets to question the utility, legality, or morality of taking an action. </td>
 <td>TA02</td>
 </tr>
 <tr>